Which Hill’s Science Diet Adult Perfect Weight

-Hill’s Science Diet Adult Perfect Weight Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.
+Hill’s Science Diet Adult Perfect Weight Dog Food receives the Advisor’s second highest tier rating of 4 stars.

-The Hill’s Science Diet Adult Perfect Weight product line includes 2 dry dog foods.
+The Hill’s Science Diet Adult Perfect Weight product line includes the 4 dry dog foods listed below.

-Hill’s Science Diet Adult Perfect Weight was selected to represent both products in the line for this review.
+Hill’s Science Diet Adult Perfect Weight Large Breed was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 Hill's Science Diet Adult Perfect Weight